arthurmchr/moon/README.md

 $(dev) git merge --no-ff featureName
 ```

-When it is done, developer can delete his branch :
+When this is done, developer can delete his branch :

 ```
 $(dev) git branch -d featureName